netdata/learn/docs/agent/running-behind-nginx.md

 Configuration options in Nginx are known as directives.
 Directives are organized into groups known as blocks or contexts.
 The two terms can be used interchangeably.

-Depending on your installation source, you’ll find an example configuration file at `/etc/nginx/conf.d/default.conf` or `etc/nginx/sites-enabled/default`, in some cases you may have to manually create the `sites-available` and `sites-enabled` directories.
+Depending on your installation source, youâll find an example configuration file at `/etc/nginx/conf.d/default.conf` or `etc/nginx/sites-enabled/default`, in some cases you may have to manually create the `sites-available` and `sites-enabled` directories.

 You can edit the Nginx configuration file with Nano, Vim or any other text editors you are comfortable with.